CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 ** Preventing Domain Grabbing **

 If an institution does not self-register and manage its domains, but handles it through an Internet service provider, it must be careful when designing the contract to retain control of its domains.
-This can be important, for example, in the event of a change of registrar or in the resolution of name disputes.
+This can be important, for example, in the case of a possible change of registrar or in the resolution of name disputes.

 In the event of errors and omissions of the service provider in the administration of domain names, appropriate provisions must be made, since in such cases, considerable damage may occur.